marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atomicref.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATOMIC_REF, Atomic subroutine, reference

 .. _atomic_ref:

-.. index:: ATOMIC_REF

-.. index:: Atomic subroutine, reference

 ATOMIC_REF --- Obtaining the value of a variable atomically
 ***********************************************************